perfect-less/deeplanding/README.md

 ## Training
-Step-by-step procedure on how to use the data that were prepared on the previous section can be found on [TA-HPC-Scripts](https://github.com/perfect-less/TA-HPC-Scripts) repo.
+Step-by-step procedure on how to use the data that we have prepared on the previous section can be found on [TA-HPC-Scripts](https://github.com/perfect-less/TA-HPC-Scripts) repo.

 Please make sure you are inside `TA-HPC-Scripts` folder before you train your models.